 So, we have looked at what an unmortgageable property is, but how can you get a mortgage for an unmortgageable property?

-This is an interesting question because property bargain hunters do love to find properties that have ‘potential’.
+This is an interesting question because bargain hunters do love to find homes that have ‘potential’.

 Not only will they have the funds to renovate, but the fact that it’s an unmortgageable property will put off competing buyers if they can’t access finance.

-If you have cash, then you can fix the problems to get the property into a condition that will attract a mortgage.
+Of course, if you have cash, then you can fix the problems to get it into a condition that will attract a mortgage.